|TCM 102: Traditional Chinese Medicine Health Preservation|

 Apply basic entrepreneurial strategies to identify and respond to new opportunities.

 There are six mandatory clinical placements that provide students with progressive, professional practice experience in diagnosing, preparing treatment plans, inter-professional collaboration and safe practices.
 Clinical placements occur throughout the year at community TCM and multi-discipline clinics within the Greater Toronto Area, as well as at our on-site partner clinic, the Tzu Chi Clinic of Traditional Chinese Medicine.
-The clinical component of the program offers more than 800 hours of direct patient contact which exceeds the regulatory body minimum requirement of 500 hours.
-Examples of inter-professional clinical settings include working with naturopathic doctors, registered dieticians, chiropractors, registered massage therapists, physiotherapists and occupation therapists.
+The clinical component of the program offers more than 700 hours of direct patient contact which exceeds the regulatory body minimum requirement of 500 hours.
+Examples of inter-professional clinical settings include working with naturopathic doctors, registered dieticians, chiropractors, registered massage therapists, physiotherapists and occupational therapists.
 Aside from the traditional examples of TCM and acupuncture placements such as clinics, other examples include servicing patients in residential addiction facilities and organizations offering services to people living with HIV.

 The Humber community benefits from having The Tzu Chi Clinic of Traditional Chinese Medicine on campus.
 Students in the TCM program are fortunate to complete many of their clinical hours in this operating clinic.
 Applying their theoretical knowledge, students are supervised by professional, registered practitioners; proven leaders in the field of TCM Ontario.
 Students will progress from guided to independent application of TCM skills, including: gathering a medical history, performing tongue and pulse exam, determining a TCM diagnosis and treatment plan, prescribing herbal formulas and executing acupuncture procedures.
 Students will also complete hours within the herbal dispensary, compounding, processing and dispensing herbal formulas.